A Checklist for Kyle Gibson

 1. Don't shoot for a perfect game

-Only 23 pitchers in major league history have accomplished this feat so it might not be the easiest mark to shoot for in your debut outing.
-There have been even fewer rookies to throw no-hitters (20) so this might also not be a realistic goal.
 The only pitcher to toss a no-hitter in his first major league start was Bobo Holloman in 1953.
 He only pitched one season and accumulated a 5.23 ERA.
 The last American League rookie starter to have a no-hitter was Clay Buchholz in 2007 and he did it in his second major league start.
 So in your debut in the majors, it might not be the easiest mark to shoot for.

 2. Don't try to strike everyone out

 There can be some worries surrounding pitchers as they come back from Tommy John surgery.
 Will they be able to regain their old form?
 Are they still going to be consistent on the mound?
 In his first full season back from Tommy John, Gibson has averaged 7.6 strikeouts per nine innings.
-During April, that number was close to 8.7 but he wasn't able to pitch further into games and his other numbers suffered.
+During April, that number was close to 8.7 but he subsequently was unable to pitch deep into games causing this and his other numbers to suffer.
 In 2010, his last full season before Tommy John surgery, Gibson averaged 7.4 strikeouts per nine innings.
-He spent the first two months of the season dominating High-A so those numbers can be a little skewed.
+He spent the first two months of that season dominating High-A so those numbers may be skewed by the level of competition.

 3. There are going to be some rookie moments

-Bert Blyleven gave up a home run to the first batter he faced and he still went on to have a Hall-of-Fame career.
-At some point, Gibson will give up a long ball and runs are going to get scored against him.
-For the most part, he had done a good job of keeping the ball in the park this season by limiting opponents to four home runs in 92.2 innings.
-In his minor league career, he had a 1.22 WHIP and he average 8.5 hits per nine innings.
-There will be some base runners but it's important how he reacts when those runners are on base.
+Bert Blyleven gave up a home run to the first batter he faced and still went on to have a Hall-of-Fame career.
+At some point, Gibson will give up a long ball and runs are going to be scored against him.
+He has done a fantastic job of keeping the ball in the park this season, limiting opponents to four home runs in 92.2 innings.
+In his minor league career, he had a 1.22 WHIP and he averaged 8.5 hits per nine innings.
+There will be base runners but it's important how he reacts in those situations.

 4. This season is about development

 While the Twins are still in the vicinity of the .500 mark, this season is all about preparing players for the future.
 The key for Gibson is to be able to control his fastball.
 From there, his other pitches can be more effective.
-One of his biggest weaknesses this spring was some of his off-speed offerings.
-He's had almost 100 innings this season to get back his comfort level with his breaking pitches.
-Big league hitters can tee off on badly placed fastballs especially if there isn't a threat of a breaking pitch being anywhere near the plate.
-He needs to use all of his pitches and find some consistency.
+One of his biggest weaknesses this spring was with some of his off-speed offerings.
+He's had almost 100 innings to get back to his comfort level with his breaking pitches.
+Big league hitters will tee off on badly placed fastballs, especially if there isn't the threat of a breaking pitch being anywhere near the plate.
+He needs to use all his pitches and find some consistency.

 5. Success can come in a variety of forms